Philanthropy & Tikkun Olam

 That timeline matters because it shows how grounded the project was from the start.

-This was not a generic do-good idea waiting for a mission statement.
+This was a grounded idea before it became a mission statement.
 It emerged from one practical observation inside school and family life: when money is tight, underwear drops toward the bottom of the list because it is unseen, relatively expensive for struggling households, and easy to postpone until it becomes a daily problem.

 Weiss understood something many institutions miss.
 A need does not have to look dramatic to become consequential.
 It only has to keep disrupting ordinary life.